Webhooks

 Why Use Webhooks

-When integrating with Chargeflow, you may want your applications to receive real-time notifications for specific events as they occur, such as being alerted when a new dispute event is received.
-Webhooks enable this functionality by allowing you to register an HTTP call to a publicly accessible endpoint of your choice.
-Chargeflow's APIs will trigger this endpoint whenever the specified event occurs.
+When integrating with Chargeflow, your application may need to receive real-time notifications for specific events, such as when a new dispute is created.
+Webhooks provide this capability by allowing you to register an HTTP endpoint that Chargeflow can call whenever a subscribed event occurs.

-By subscribing to webhooks, your app can react instantly to new dispute events without the need for periodic API checks.
-This approach improves efficiency, minimizes unnecessary API calls, and ensures your application stays up-to-date with the latest events in real time.
+By using webhooks, your application can respond immediately to new events without relying on periodic API polling.
+This improves efficiency, reduces unnecessary API calls, and ensures your system remains up to date in real time.

 Enabling Webhooks

-Each webhook carries essential details such as the webhook ID, creation date and time, event type, and its associated data payload.
+Each webhook event includes key details such as the webhook ID, timestamp, event type, and the associated data payload.

 Event Authentication